PennyLaneAI/qml/demos_basics.rst

 Getting started
 ---------------
-Here you can learn the basic tools needed to use PennyLane along with a few demonstrations on e.g. how to train a circuit to rotate a qubit, machine learning tools to optimize quantum circuits and introductory examples of photonic quantum computing.
+Here you can learn the basic tools needed to use PennyLane along with a few demonstrations on, e.g., how to train a circuit to rotate a qubit, machine learning tools to optimize quantum circuits and introductory examples of photonic quantum computing.